The National Device Bank

 • 26,000+ kg of e-waste

-Device donations are distributed across the National Digital Inclusion Network, made up of community organisations across the UK.
-Devices are given to people without access to their own, so that they can get online and connect with jobs, training, friends & family and essential everyday services.
-Read how getting their own device has helped Shanaha gain confidence and independence, and Samuel to stay connected during a time of isolation and loneliness
+Once donated devices are securely refurbished and sent to the Network, they’re given to people who can’t afford or access their own, meaning they can get online and connect with jobs, training, friends & family and essential everyday services.
+Read how getting their own device from the National Device Bank has helped Shanaha gain confidence and independence, and Samuel to stay connected during a time of isolation and loneliness

 Donating corporate devices is simple – and free